GrandMoff100/UMTYMP-Latex-Wiki/README.md

 # UMTYMP-Latex-Wiki

 A reference guide to writing your UMTYMP homework assignments in LaTeX.

-UMTYMP LaTeX Wiki